 The Garg fellows belong to one of these four categories:

 Young scientists starting their PhD studies at the DWI, especially young scientists from countries outside Germany

 PhD students from the DWI doing parts of their PhD studies in another country

 Master students from countries other than Germany doing a research project at the DWI

 Master students from countries outside Germany or from other regions of Germany who are members of the Max Planck School, Physics, Chemistry and Construction of Life and work on a research project at the DWI

-for applicants from China: Dr. Xiaomin Zhu
+for applicants Dr. Xiaomin Zhu

 About Om Prakash Garg